Abstract

 In this paper we give a summary to the proof of the general formula through Euler’s Cotangent Identiety, before introducing our new proof.

 The paper proceeds as follows.
-In Section Product Formula we derive Taylor series for and introduce a proof for the product formula for
+In Section Product Formula we derive Taylor series for

 .
 In Section Particular Values we use the two results obtained in the previous section to calculate some particular values of the Riemann Zeta Function at even integers.
 We then derive a general formula for such values in Section General Formula using Bernoulli Numbers.
 Our main result is in Section Proof where we prove this general formula via a more elementary approach by using mathematical induction.